 Lymphoma Compensation Claims

-Slater & Gordon Lawyers have recovered large awards of compensation where mistakes have led to serious delays in diagnosis.
+Slater and Gordon Lawyers have recovered large awards of compensation where mistakes have led to serious delays in diagnosis.
 These have included:

 - Failure to carry out adequate investigations;